alvinahardiyanti/Project-Machine-Learning/README.md

 ```

 # 4. Train Random Forest Model
 Now, we train a Random Forest model using cross-validation.

-This technique helps improve model generalization and reduces the risk of overfitting by training the model on different subsets of the data.
+## Why Random Forest was chosen?
+Random Forest is chosen because it is a powerful ensemble learning algorithm that combines multiple decision trees to improve accuracy and stability.
+It performs well with high-dimensional data, is robust to noise and overfitting, and requires minimal preprocessing.

+## How cross-validation was used?
+To estimate the model’s generalization ability and reduce overfitting, we use 5-fold cross-validation.
+This means the training set is divided into 5 parts, and the model is trained on 4 parts and validated on the remaining part in a rotating manner.
 ```{r}
 # Train Random Forest model
 set.seed(123)